Regardless of your industry or role, understanding valuation and risk is vital for making sound business decisions.

 Current and emerging issues in corporate finance, investments and financial modeling to supplement and enrich existing courses.

 Concepts of financial analysis using U.S. and international accounting information.
-Supply of and demand for accounting information in financial markets.
+Cash-flow and earnings based models for business valuation, and supply of and demand for accounting information in financial markets.

 Management of information system projects.
 Modeling of business processes.
 Management of project scope, time and costs.
 Planning and control of projects.
 Program and portfolio management.
 Consulting issues for effective project management.